Spain's 3Q GDP growth undershoots expectations | Business

 Spain's 3Q GDP growth undershoots expectations

-Spainish economic output's expansion was slower than expected in the third quarter, preliminary data showed on Friday, further raising concerns about the recovery path after a weak second quarter and amid the spectre of rising inflation.
+Spain's economy expanded less than expected in the third quarter, preliminary data showed on Friday, raising further concerns about the recovery path after a weak second quarter and amid the spectre of rising inflation.
 Flash data from the National Statistics Institute (INE) showed gross domestic product expanded by 2% in the third quarter from the second and by 2.7% from the same period in 2020.

 - Country: